 But, starting at 20 weeks gives you plenty of time to not just take in the information, but to also practice any skills you need to develop for birth.
 Not to mention, that one of the most crucial ways you will reduce your risks and improve safety for yourself and your baby during your pregnancy is through your nutrition, which you should be paying attention to your entire pregnancy.

 Most childbirth classes will prepare you thoroughly about what to eat.
 This knowledge is better gained sooner than later!

-To Summarize, Are Birthing Classes Covered By Insurance?
+To Summarize, Are Childbirth Classes Covered By Insurance?

 Yes, most insurance plans cover birthing classes (called childbirth education) either fully or partially.
-To find out what exactly is covered by your plan, call the customer service number on the back of your card.
+Call the customer service number on the back of your card to find out what exactly your insurance covers.
 Give them the code and diagnosis code below: